Back to blog

 How to Plan Your Timeline

-- 4.Day 14: If documents haven't arrived, escalate — call the management company directly.
+4. 4.Day 14: If documents haven't arrived, escalate.
+Call the management company directly.
+Email isn't enough.

-The key takeaway: the statutory deadline is the maximum, not the norm.
+The statutory deadline is the maximum, not the norm.
 Plan for the maximum, hope for faster, and escalate at the first sign of delay.
+The closers who stay on top of HOA documents from day one are the ones whose deals don't fall apart in week four.